New York Medicaid compliance, actually operated.

 Run

-We keep it running every month.
+We help you keep it running every month.

 Independence